Biography of A. Colin Cameron

 Methods and Applications is one of the two standard

 advanced Ph.D. texts in microeconometrics.
-Microeconometrics
+Regression

-second edition forthcoming in 2022.
+edition.
 Colin is also the author

-of the undergraduate text Analysis of Economics data: An
+of the undergraduate text Analysis of Economics Data: An

 Introduction to Econometrics.

 His books and research articles have received over 50,000 Google Scholar citations.
 He has been a keynote speaker at international conferences and has given many short courses on advanced microeconometrics around the world.
+His personal interests include various outdoor activities in the mountains.